Luos-io/Examples/Projects/README.md

 # Projects folder

-This folder contains the sources to build the electronic boards of every examples.
+This folder contains the sources of every examples.

 ## Prototyping boards projects